nf-core/airrflow/docs/usage.md

 ## Define clones

-By default the pipeline will define clones for each of the samples, as two sequences having the same V gene assignment, C gene assignment, J-gene assignment and junction lenght.
+By default the pipeline will define clones for each of the samples, as two sequences having the same V gene assignment, C gene assignment, J-gene assignment and junction length.
 Additionally, the similarity of the junction region sequences  will be assessed by hamming distances.
 A distance threshold for determining if two sequences come from the same clone or not is automatically determined by the process shazam.
 Alternatively, a hamming distance threshold can be  manually set   by setting the `--set_cluster_threshold` and `--cluster_threshold` parameters as follows:

-### Manually set cluster threshold
+### `--set_cluster_threshold`

 Set the `--set_cluster_threshold` parameter to allow manual cluster hamming distance threshold definition.
 Then specify the value in the `--cluster_threshold` parameter as follows: